-- b.
-The complaint must set forth the specific acts, conditions or circumstances alleged to be in violation.
-Investigation and Response - i.
+b.
+Investigation and Response

+- i.
 The compliance officer will receive and investigate within thirty (30) calendar days of receipt each formal, written complaint of discrimination.
 The compliance officer will delegate his or her authority to participate in this process if such action is necessary to avoid any potential conflicts of interest. - ii.
-Upon receipt of a complaint, the compliance officer will provide the complainant with a copy of this procedure.
-The compliance officer will investigate the allegations within 30 calendar days.
-The school district in a language that the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act of 1964. - iii.
-Investigations will be carried out in a manner that is adequate in scope, reliable, and complainant may agree to resolve the complaint in lieu of animpartial.
-The compliance officer may conduct investigations directly, or delegate responsibility for such investigations to other appropriate district administrators or contractors. - iii.iv.
-When the investigation.
-The is completed, the compliance officer shallwill provide the superintendent with a full written report of the complaint and the results of the investigation. - v.
+Upon receipt of a complaint, the compliance officer will provide the complainant with a copy of this procedure in a language that the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act of 1964. - iii.
+Investigations will be carried out in a manner that is adequate in scope, reliable, and impartial.
+The compliance officer may conduct investigations directly, or delegate responsibility for such investigations to other appropriate district administrators or contractors. - iv.
+When the investigation is completed, the compliance officer will provide the superintendent with a full written report of the complaint and the results of the investigation. - v.
 The district and complainant may agree to resolve the complaint in lieu of an investigation.